GENI-NSF/geni-tools/README-omni.txt

 with the `--slicecredfile` option it is read from that file, if it exists.

 Users and SSH Keys:
-By default, the omni_config `users` section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.
-2 options control this:
+By default, Omni passes to the aggregate a list of users and SSH keys that combines those listed as members of your slice at the Clearinghouse, plus those listed in your `omni_config` file `users` section.
+Thus any member of your slice _plus_ anyone using the specific SSH keys you specify will be able to log in via SSH into reserved compute resources.
+2 command-line options control this:
  - `--ignoreConfiguUsers': When supplied, ignore the omni_config `users` and do not install any keys listed there.
- - `--useSliceMembers`: When supplied and you use a framework/clearinghouse that supports it (i.e. type `chapi), query the clearinghouse for all configured members of the slice and their public SSH keys.
-Also install those users and keys.
+ - `--noSliceMembers`: When supplied, over-ride the default of `--useSliceMembers`, and do NOT contact the clearinghouse to retrieve slice members.
+There also remains the old (pre v2.7) option `--useSliceMembers`.
+However, that option has no effect - it is True by default.
+You can also control this behavior using 2 settings in your `omni_config` file in the `omni` section.
+ * Add the setting `useslicemembers=True` or `useslicemembers=False` to toggle retrieving slice members' SSH keys.
+ * Additionally, setting `ignoreconfigusers=True` has the same effect as including `--ignoreConfigUsers` as a commandline option.

 Note you likely want to check `sliverstatus` to ensure your resource comes up.
 And check the sliver expiration time; you may want to call `renewsliver` to extend the expiration time.